seanmacdonnell/Tunnelor/tools/BMFont/readme.txt

-Bitmap Font Generator v1.13 by Andreas Jönsson (www.AngelCode.com)
+Bitmap Font Generator v1.14 beta by Andreas Jönsson (www.AngelCode.com)
 ----------------------------------------------------------------------------------------
 This program will allow you to generate bitmap fonts from TrueType and other Windows fonts.
 The application generates both image files and character descriptions that can be read by a game for easy rendering of fonts.